 A corrected version of the second edition is now available as a freely downloadable PDF.
 Many people, however, prefer if possible to work from a physical book.
 So you can get a print-on-demand copy of IFL as a very inexpensive large-format paperback from Amazon.
 There is also a nice but still inexpensive hardback version intended for libraries.

-For more info, see here, where you will also find answers to exercises etc.
+For more info, see here, where you will find answers to exercises etc.

 An Introduction to Gödel’s Theorems was first published in 2007 also by Cambridge University Press, with the second edition appearing in 2013.
 It was published in a philosophy series, but is full of theorems — so many mathematics students should find it useful too.

 A corrected version of the second edition is now available as a freely downloadable PDF.
-Again, for people who prefer to work from a physical book, there is a print-on-demand version as a very inexpensive large format book from Amazon.
+Again, for people who prefer to work from a physical book, there is a print-on-demand version as an inexpensive large format paperback.

-For more info, see here where you will also find further support documents.
+For more info, see here where you will find further support documents.

-NEW EDITION!
-Gödel Without (Too Many) Tears is a much shorter book (2020) based on the lectures I used to give to undergraduate philosophers taking the Mathematical Logic paper.
+Gödel Without (Too Many) Tears is a much shorter book (2020, 2022) based on the lectures I used to give to undergraduate philosophers taking the Mathematical Logic paper.
 My notes have been tidied-up into a book format, now in its second edition.
 You can think of it as a cut-down version of the longer Gödel book, aiming to highlight some of the key technical facts about the incompleteness theorems in an accessible way.

 If you want to self-study logic, or are looking for supplementary reading before or during a university course, how do you find your way around the very large literature old and new?
 Beginning Mathematical Logic (2022) provides a study guide, giving introductory overviews of the core topics and then recommending the best books for studying these topics enjoyably and effectively.

 This book too is available as a PDF.
-Again, there is also a very inexpensive print-on-demand book available from Amazon
+Once again, there is also a very inexpensive print-on-demand book available from Amazon